legit-programmer/legit-programmer/README.md

-  - 🔭 I’m currently working on [Unisum](https://github.com/legit-programmer/unisum)
+- 🔭 I’m currently working on ML and Deep learning.

 - 📫 How to reach me **siddiquekhan1845@gmail.com**